php-fig/fig-standards/CONTRIBUTING.md

 must be approved by a secretary; who is required to give suitable notice and seek comment from the working group team, but it is not required that they approve
-* Tags on utility and interface repositories should be created and PGP signed by Secretaries, who should publish their PGP public keys and register them on github
+* Tags on utility and interface repositories should be created and PGP signed by Secretaries, who should publish their PGP public keys and register them on GitHub

 These guidelines are subject to exceptions and changes at secretaries discretion.
 Should you have any questions please contact the secretaries on info [at] php-fig